Craven District Council Budget Consultation – Your Money, Your Say!

 With continued reductions in Government funding, the Council faces significant challenges in balancing its budget, and needs to save a further £1.275 million over the next four years, up to 2023/24.
 The savings target for 2021/22 will be £576,000.

-The budget consultation begins on Monday November 2, and will run for six weeks, until Sunday December 13.
+The budget consultation begins on Monday November 2, and will run until Wednesday December 23rd.

 Craven District Council leader, Councillor Richard Foster, said: "For £3.40 per week, per household, we provide a huge range of services to residents here in Craven, and those services have continued throughout the Covid-19 pandemic.
 We have also provided a great deal of support to local businesses and residents throughout these challenging times.